MaxineHelsel/TerraQuest/README.md

 - macOS

-macOS comes last, because i have to switch to a different system and pull the already pushed version, compile for mac os, then re push.
+macOS comes last, because i have to switch to a different system and pull the already pushed version, compile for mac os, test, then re push.

 # ChangeLog

 ## Alpha Version 19

+### Better Inventory Management

+- Enter, select a stack of items and press enter again to swap them to a different inventory slot

+- Backslash, split a stack in half

+### Item stacking

+You can now stack certain items up to 100 in a stack

 ### Other Notable Changes